 In the US, we have also examined licensing's costs and benefits.
 We have found that licensing restricts the supply of professional and thereby tends to raise prices.
-In the dentistry field, studies find that licensing increases prices from 4 to 15 percent.11 Another study found that state restrictions on the use of dental hygienists and assistants cost consumers about \$700 million in fees.12 In eye care, studies find price increases from 5 to 33 percent from a variety of advertising and commercial practice restrictions.13 On the other hand, the studies find an ambiguous effect on overall quality.14 While licensing typically leads to higher competence for those allowed to practice, the higher prices can lead to lower consumption.
+In the dentistry field, studies find that licensing increases prices from 4 to 15 percent.
+Another study found that state restrictions on the use of dental hygienists and assistants cost consumers about \$700 million in fees.
+In eye care, studies find price increases from 5 to 33 percent from a variety of advertising and commercial practice restrictions.
+On the other hand, the studies find an ambiguous effect on overall quality.
+While licensing typically leads to higher competence for those allowed to practice, the higher prices can lead to lower consumption.

 During the past few years, U.S. competition authorities have encouraged the states to adopt pro-competitive professional regulations.
-For example, we worked with Connecticut's attorney general in commenting before the state opticians board, which was considering whether to require stand-alone sellers of contact lens to obtain state optician licenses.15 We recently encouraged three states to reject proposals that would prevent nonlawyers from competing with
+For example, we worked with Connecticut's attorney general in commenting before the state opticians board, which was considering whether to require stand-alone sellers of contact lens to obtain state optician licenses.
+We recently encouraged three states to reject proposals that would prevent nonlawyers from competing with lawyers to handle real estate closings.
+We argued that the proposals could prevent competition from out-of-state and Internet lenders and force consumers to pay more.

 10 See Mario Monti, Commissioner for Competition, European Commission, Competition in Professional Services: New Light and New Challenges, Prepared Remarks for Bundesanwaltskammer, Berlin, Germany (Mar.
-21, 2003) available at http://europa.eu.int/comm/competition/speeches/text/sp2003 007 en.pdf>.
+21, 2003) available at http://europa.eu.int/comm/competition/speeches/text/sp2003_007_en.pdf.